 Who are the Blue Knights

 The Blue Knights started in April 1974, when a small group of Bangor-Brewer, Maine, Law Enforcement officers organized a local recreational motorcycle club.
-In following years the organization mushroomed into an International Motorcycle Club with chapters in the United States, Canada, Australia, France, Germany, Luxembourg, Sweden, Belgium, England, Switzerland and the Netherlands.
+In following years the organization mushroomed into an International Motorcycle Club with approximately 600 chapters, 15,000 members in 11 Conferences within 34 Countries and Territories.
 The Blue Knights have been very active throughout these countries on fund-raising projects such as Heart Fund, Cystic Fibrosis, Ronald McDonald House, children’s wards in hospitals, Nursing Homes.
 Abused Women and Children, Handicapped Children’s Camps, Cerebral Palsy and many other Charities too numerous to mention.
 The Blue Knights joins law enforcement personnel around the world in a fraternal organization which includes federal, state, provincial, county and local police; all of whom enjoy recreational motorcycling.
 The Club is dedicated to improving the motorcycling image, promote safety and promote motorcycling as a family recreation, and just having fun.

 Rewards of Knighthood